RaihyungLee/RaihyungLee.github.io/research.md

 ---

 ### Research
-My research focuses on the neural and computational processes underlying reinforcement learning and cognitive control.
+My research focuses on the neural and computational processes underlying reinforcement learning and decision-making.
 I use a combination of behavioral experiments, computational modeling, and neuroimaging techniques to understand these processes.
 Specifically, I’m interested in the following questions:

 **Structure learning**
 *	How do we learn latent structure shared across multiple task environments, and generalize this structured knowledge to a novel task?